bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 3. Execute the query.

 The consecutive subsections will describe these steps in detail. <br />
-To present the idea of Range Queries we will extend the schema presented before with the following type:
+To present the idea of Range Queries, we will extend the schema presented before with the following type:
 ```graphql title="schema.gql"
 type UserReview {
     userId: Int!